Coronavirus FAQ: Should I still take a COVID test before flying into the U.S.?

 But now, that COVID test before travel won't be necessary.
 As of June 12, the CDC no longer requires any passengers arriving to the U.S. to show a COVID recovery certificate or take a COVID test before traveling to the U.S. (Non-U.S. citizens, with few exceptions, must show proof of vaccination.)

-The CDC first put its testing rule in place in January 2021, which required a PCR test within three days of travel.
-Then in December 2021, the agency required that a viral test be done one day before the flight, with the option of either a PCR test or a supervised rapid antigen test.
+The CDC first put its testing rule in place in January 2021, which required a PCR or supervised antigen test within three days of travel.
+In November 2021, the CDC shortened the testing period to 1 day for people who were not fully vaccinated.
+Then in December 2021, the agency required that a viral test be done one day before the flight for all passengers.

 Last week, the CDC explained in its announcement why it was now ending the testing requirement.
 Uptake of the highly effective COVID-19 vaccines, effective therapeutics and a high rate of vaccine- and infection-induced immunity all contributed to lower risk of severe disease and death across the U.S., according to the agency.
 As a result, the CDC said the testing requirement, which was needed at an earlier stage of the pandemic, could be withdrawn.